Teacher video: The Gurmukhi script

 This video is part of Kapow Primary’s Religion and worldviews resources – scripture.
 It prepares teachers to explain how Gurmukhi functions both as a religious and cultural script, linking Sikh communities to their faith, identity, and Punjabi heritage.
 Teachers are supported in highlighting how Gurmukhi is used in prayer, literature, music, and education, offering children insight into how script and language can connect deeply with personal belief and cultural tradition.

-Religion and worldviews, Lower key stage 2, Year 4, Does the language of scripture matter?
+Religion and worldviews, key stage 2, Year 4, Does the language of scripture matter?
 Lesson 5: How important are translations of religious scripture?